April 11, 2017

 What else do we know about the new Tesla panels?

-We know Tesla will begin manufacturing the panels later this summer, and we know they’ve been designed to “seamlessly integrate” with the company’s Powerwall battery storage modules.
+We know Tesla will begin manufacturing the panels later this summer, and we know they’ve been designed to “seamlessly integrate” with the Tesla’s Powerwall battery storage modules.

 It’s important to note that these are separate from Tesla’s upcoming solar roof tiles, which are more suited to new constructions.
 These panels are designed to be used like traditional silicon modules, installed over existing roof tiles.